-We match the metadata in the references to DOIs to establish Cited-by links in the database.
+We will match the metadata in the references to DOIs to establish Cited-by links in the database.
 As new content is registered, we automatically update the citations and, for those members with Cited-by alerts enabled, we notify you of the new links.

 Display the links on your website.
 We recommend displaying citations you retrieve on DOI landing pages, for example:

 If you are a member through a Sponsor, you may have access to Cited-by through your sponsor – please contact them for more details.
 OJS users can use the Cited-by plugin.

 Members sometimes submit references without including a DOI tag for the cited work.
 When this happens, we look for a match based on the metadata provided.
 If we find one, the reference metadata is updated with the DOI and we add the "doi-asserted-by": "crossref" tag.
 If we don’t find a match immediately, we will try again at a later date.